paultopia/techuplaw/content/tutorials/infosec.md

 -  Some of the manufacturers are shady (the U.S. intelligence community has actually recommended against using some Chinese-manufactured phones, for e.g., because of worries about spying).

+## Passwords and Login Codes

+The reality is that passwords get leaked.
+Lots of companies do dumb things with encryption, and so it's inevitable that, for example, that company that asked you to make an account to buy discount pet food or something is going to lose its password database, and then there'll be a spreadsheet floating around with your e-mail and password for that site.
+This will happen, you can't avoid it.
+(If you want to see what's been leaked, [haveibeenpwned](https://haveibeenpwned.com) is pretty good at tracking many of these breaches.

+- Incidentally, this is why [people have started trying to con suckers](https://www.theguardian.com/technology/askjack/2019/jan/17/phishing-email-blackmail-sextortion-webcam) with "blackmail spam," e-mails where they send you one of your passwords to prove they know it, and then claim they've hacked your computer and have videos of you watching really nasty porn, so send money.
+Crooks just grab leaked passwords from these datasets and use them to try to social engineer people into believing they've been hacked.

+    - That being said, it's probably a good idea to cover webcam cameras when you're not actively using them.
+Can't hurt, better safe than sorry.

+So if your passwords are going to get leaked, what do you do?
+Easy.

+**1. NEVER NEVER EVER NEVER EVER REUSE PASSWORDS.** (And obviously, if you learn that a service you use has been breached, change your password there.)

+**2. USE LONG, RANDOM PASSWORDS.** AKA "strong" passwords.

+"Ok Gowder, how do I remember all the passwords I use?
+And how do I type them in reliably?
+And how do I know if the password I've made is good?"
+The answer is:

+**3. USE A PASSWORD MANAGER.**

+A good password manager should:

+1. Securely save all your passwords, relieving you of the obligation to remember them (except for the one password that protects your password manager).

+2. Auto-fill those passwords at least sometimes, so you don't have to type them in.

+3. Generate strong passwords for you.

+If you have to pick one thing to do to make your security much stronger, and incidentally make life easier as well (the one security improvement that actually makes life *more* convenient), get a password manager, and also require your employees to use one.

+Popular password managers include [LastPass](https://www.lastpass.com/), [1Password](https://1password.com), and  [Dashlane](https://www.dashlane.com).
+If you're embedded in the Apple ecosystem, you can also just use [Apple's built-in solution](https://support.apple.com/en-gb/HT204085).

+Using a password manager is the bare minimum of computer security.
+In my opinion, it’s flat-out negligent to store client data anywhere with a reused password.

+- Your password manager will need a master password; that one you need to memorize.
+[Here’s a good guide for picking one](https://support.1password.com/strong-master-password/).

+- Your password manager, when it generates random passwords for you, will ask you how long and how many types of characters.
+Make it long and use lots of types of characters.
+You usually won’t have to type it.
+    - Most password managers have browser extensions that just insert it into the web form you, also mobile apps with similar functionality.
+    - 20 characters is a good number.
+- When you get your password manager, change all your passwords.
+Once your existing passwords are in there, some password managers have a function to automatically change many of them for you.

+- Some companies still ask you to answer password recovery questions like "what was the make of your first car" when you sign up for an account.
+That sort of thing is a big security hole (how hard would it be for a social engineer to find out?
+Not very.), so many people give them fake information and treat that like another password, to be randomly generated and stored in the password manager.

+After a password manager, there's one other easy step that's really important:

+**4. TURN ON TWO-FACTOR AUTHENTICATION WHEREVER POSSIBLE**

+[explain]

 ## Further Reading